 How are you using the new formats?

-The introduction of an employee app also represents a cultural change given the fact employees can also use the app on their own devices.
+The introduction of an employee app also represents a cultural change since employees can use it on their own devices.
 How did you approach this issue?

 Von Truchseß: Before we even started we posed the question: is this the right time for this app, and are we ready?
 But the mood was just right, and we hardly had to persuade anyone.
-Support from above was particularly important: the owning family always initiated developments early on itself.
-This now applies to digital transformation, and hence the cultural change in the company.
+Support from above was particularly important: the owning family has always been good about initiating developments early.
+This now applies to our digital transformation, hence the cultural change in the company.